H2H Strategy: Category vs. Points Leagues (2020 Fantasy Baseball)

 All the Pretty Horses (Innings Eaters Rule in Points, Ratios in Categories)

-Consider that, in 2018, only 12 pitchers cleared the 200-inning threshold, and only three of them (Dallas Keuchel, James Shields, and Kyle Freeland) had a WHIP over 1.20.
-Shields is the outlier, with a 4.53 ERA that seemed to reflect his innings totals having more to do with the White Sox’s depleted bullpen than his ability (or inability) to dominate a lineup.
+Consider that, in 2019, only 15 pitchers cleared the 200-inning threshold, and only one of them (Trevor Bauer) had an ERA over 4.00.
+In 2018, there were only 12 starters who pitched 200 innings or more, and only three of them had a WHIP greater than 1.20.
 The horses of old, pretty as they were, have become a rare breed.
 And in points leagues, which typically reward starters for their innings and/or a quality start, a starting pitcher’s ability to last well into the seventh inning or beyond while collecting a quality start and a K/9 over 7.00 get high priority.

 Categories leagues generally care less about innings, rewarding ratios instead.
-Shields’ bloated ERA and penchant for getting blown up in any given start could single-handedly cost you ERA and WHIP.
-You’ll usually only take a chance on starters like this if they possess elite strikeout stuff (e.g. Jon Gray) or play on teams with loaded offenses to increase the likelihood of a win.
+Jon Gray’s bloated ERA and penchant for getting blown up in any given start could single-handedly cost you ERA and WHIP.
+You’ll usually only take a chance on starters like this if they possess elite strikeout stuff (e.g. German Marquez) or play on teams with loaded offenses to increase the likelihood of a win.
 More often than not, however, focus on acquiring pitchers who keep the ball in the ballpark and notch strikeouts to give you a better chance to compete in more than one category each week.